xbeat/Machine-Learning/README.md

 Introduction to Dual Preference Alignment

 Dual Preference Alignment is a technique used in Retrieval-Augmented Generation (RAG) systems to improve the relevance and quality of generated content.
 It aims to balance the preferences of both the user and the system, ensuring that the generated output is not only relevant to the user's query but also aligns with the system's objectives.

+## Essential Language Model Terms for Everyday Use

+Transformer Models

+Transformer models are the foundation of modern Natural Language Processing (NLP).
+They process text efficiently by handling multiple parts of a sentence simultaneously, allowing for better understanding of context and relationships between words.

 ## Ways to Test ML Models in Production with Python